rwiankowski/azurepractical/Content/Part1/azureGovernance.md

 ### Tagging

 Tags provide metadata for your Azure Resources.
 They are key-value pairs of your choice that allow for enriching resources with valuable information.
-This information logically organises your resources for billing, automation, or anything else you want to achieve.
+This information organises your resources for billing, automation, or anything else you want to achieve.

 You can find yourself in a situation where a well-designed Management Hierarchy and a solid Naming Convention leave little need for tagging, and that's OK.
 Use tags when needed to make your life easier, but I recommend avoiding duplicating information - the DRY principle works here as it does in software engineering.

 My favourite examples of how to use tags focus on automation:
-- Scaling, both vertical (changing the SKU) and horizontal (starting/stopping instances), based on the demand or time/date.
+- Scaling, both vertical (changing the SKU) and horizontal (starting/stopping instances), based on the demand or time/date,
-- Deploying updates in batches.
+- deploying updates in batches,
-- Configuring backup strategies.
+- configuring backup strategies.

 ## Azure RBAC